specklesystems/speckle-docs/user/archicad.md

 <div style="position: relative;padding-bottom: 56.25%;"><iframe width="100%" height="100%" style="position: absolute;" src="https://www.youtube.com/embed/TNJIQHd3vuk" title="Archicad Teaser Video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 ## Installation

-Before using this connector, you'll need to follow our standard setup instructions to [install Speckle Manager and add a Speckle account](/user/manager).

-Note that for this connector, you will need admin permissions on your machine to install it.

 Once you've installed the connector, you'll be able to access it from the "Interoperability" menu